Logo

 1.000

 Interpretation: Social and work layers have weak positive correlation (0.159), suggesting some structural overlap.
 Family and work are negatively correlated (-0.267), indicating they capture different connectivity patterns.
+Correlations are Pearson coefficients computed from the node-by-layer degree matrix.
+Nodes missing from a layer contribute a degree of 0 in that matrix so every layer uses the same node ordering.

 DSL Concepts Demonstrated